quii/learn-go-with-tests/structs/readme.md

 - `string` does not have such a method, so it doesn't satisfy the interface
 - etc.

 In Go **interface resolution is implicit**.
 If the type you pass in matches what the interface is asking for, it will compile.

 ### Decoupling

 Notice how our helper does not need to concern itself with whether the shape is a `Rectangle` or a `Circle` or a `Triangle`.
-By declaring an interface the helper is _decoupled_ from the concrete types and just has the method it needs to do it's job.
+By declaring an interface the helper is _decoupled_ from the concrete types and just has the method it needs to do its job.

 This kind of approach of using interfaces to declare **only what you need** is very important in software design and will be covered in more detail in later sections.